Reference Manual with helpful suggestions and pictures

 The Bullet Blender is similar to other bead mill style homogenizers in that it processes each sample in its own tube using homogenization beads.
 Therefore, there is no chance of cross-contamination and there are no parts that need cleaning after each sample.

 A unique feature of the Bullet Blender is the way it agitates the sample tubes.
-Other bead-mill homogenizers vigorously shake the sample tubes, which requires a great deal of energy.
-The large motors required tend to make these homogenizers large and expensive: many are 2-3 times the cost of the Bullet Blender.
+Other bead-mill homogenizers vigorously shake the sample tubes, which requires a great deal of energy and heats up the samples.
+The large motors required tend to make these homogenizers large and expensive; many are over twice the cost of the Bullet Blender.

 The Bullet Blender, on the other hand, uses a patented striking technology.
 Strikers impact the sample tubes.
-These bursts of energy force the sample tubes to oscillate vigorously in 3 dimensions, at a range of frequencies, up to several thousand cycles per minute.
+These bursts of energy force the sample tubes to oscillate vigorously in 3 dimensions, at a range of frequencies, up to over 100 Hz (equivalent to six thousand cycles per minute).
 We find that a range of frequencies is more effective than a single frequency.
-This energy-efficient approach requires a much smaller motor and avoids the need to clamp tubes into a holder, so loading the sample tubes in the Bullet Blender is much easier and quicker.
+This method avoids the need to clamp tubes into a holder, so loading the sample tubes in the Bullet Blender is much easier and quicker.
 The Bullet Blender is smaller, lighter, and less expensive than competitors’ equipment while working just as well.

-Also unique to the Bullet Blender, the sample tubes rapidly oscillate in a stream of rapidly flowing air.
-They are not clamped into a holder, preventing air exchange.
-Therefore, convective cooling is very effective and sample heating is minimal, especially in models with Air Cooling or 4°C Cooling.
-The Bullet Blender can also be used in a cold room, unlike many of the other instruments on the market.
+Also unique to the Bullet Blender, the sample tubes rapidly oscillate in a stream of rapidly flowing air, providing convective cooling and sample heating is minimal.
+In other homogenizers, samples are clamped into a holder, preventing air exchange.
+The Gold models keep the samples at 4°C using sensor feedback and knowledge of the motor conditions.
+The Bullet Blender can also be used in a cold room.

 What types of tubes can be used?

-Microcentrifuge models: The Bullet Blender Storm and Gold models work with our RINO™ tubes or 1.5 mL Eppendorf® Safe-Lock tubes (not the LoBind version though).
-The standard Bullet Blender and Bullet Blender Blue work with 1.5 mL or 2.0 mL Eppendorf Safe-Lock tubes.
+Microcentrifuge models: The Bullet Blender Storm (discontinued), Storm Pro, Lite, and Gold models work with our RINO® tubes, or 1.5 mL Eppendorf® Safe-Lock tubes (not the LoBind version though).
+The Bullet Blender Lite requires the purchase of an additional adapter kit to work with the RINO tubes.
+The Bullet Blender Storm Pro generates greater impact energy at speeds 10 and 12, compared with previous Bullet Blender Storm models, resulting in improved homogenization performance.
+If using Eppendorf® Safe-Lock snap cap tubes at these speeds, limit quantity to 12 tubes and leave an open space between tubes to prevent caps from coming loose (limitation does not apply to RINO tubes).
+The standard Bullet Blender (discontinued) and Bullet Blender Blue (discontinued) work with 1.5 mL or 2.0 mL Eppendorf Safe-Lock tubes.
 When using 2 mL tubes in the the Bullet Blender or the Bullet Blender Blue we recommend using a minimum of 2 tubes per homogenization cycle.
-The obsolete screw cap models (BBX24W and BBX24BW) use Axygen® 1.5 mL screw-cap tubes.
+The discontinued screw cap models (BBX24W and BBX24BW) use Axygen® 1.5 mL screw-cap tubes.

 50 mL tube models: The Bullet Blender 50-DX and 50-AU (DX and Gold models) work with 50 mL skirted (self-standing) polypropylene tubes, such as TPP® brand or Corning® brand.
 Generally high quality tubes work better (rather than bargain brand tubes which are not as strong).